kundajelab/chipseq_pipeline/README.md

 # test run (this actually does nothing) to check input/output file names and commands
 $ bds -dryRun chipseq.bds ...
 ```

-For better debugging, an HTML progress report in the working directory (where you run the pipeline command) will be useful.
-You can monitor your BDS jobs real time.

 ### Signal track generation